The Dimcli Python library: Working with Pandas Dataframes¶

 ¶

-Grant investigators are usually returned by the Dimensions API inside a nested JSON object in the investigator_details
+Grant investigators are usually returned by the Dimensions API inside a nested JSON object in the investigators

 sub-key.